 Definition

 A cross-functional leadership model in which the product manager, the tech lead (or engineering manager), and the product designer collaborate as equal partners throughout discovery and delivery.
 The trio brings together business viability, technical feasibility, and user desirability perspectives.
+Teresa Torres popularized the product trio model as a core element of continuous discovery, where all three perspectives participate in weekly customer interviews and experiments.
 PMs in a trio model make better decisions because blind spots are challenged early.

 Why It Matters for Product Managers